jacoscaz/typed-ocpp/README.md

 message defined by the OCPP specs: **_call_**, **_call error_** and **_call result_**.

-These functions behave in the way as the `validate()` function but only return `true` when provided with values of the corresponding message type.
-Validation errors can be retrieved via the `.errors` property.
+These functions behave in the same way as the `validate()` function but only return `true` when provided with values of the corresponding message type.
+Validation errors can be retrieved via the `.errors` property, just as with `validate()`.

 ### `isCall()`, `isCallResult()` and `isCallError()`

-The `isCall()`, `isCallResult()` and `isCallError()` functions are user-defined, non-validating type guards that facilitate identifying the type of a valid message:
+The `isCall()`, `isCallResult()` and `isCallError()` functions are user-defined, _non-validating_ type guards that facilitate identifying the type of a valid message:

 ```typescript